CitizenPlane/slate/source/index.html.md

 If you'd like to test our endpoints, you can use tools like Postman or curl or you can use our additional API documentation which allows you to make calls <a href="https://booking-api.citizenplane.com/documentation" target="_blank">within this page</a>.

-### Retrieve all departure airports

-A simple **GET** request returning the list of all departure airports that are currently associated with open routes in CitizenPlane's stock.
-No specific instruction is needed for this request.

-### Retrieve a list of arrival airports

-A simple **GET** request returning the list of all our arrival airports (given an `origin` iata code) that are currently associated with open routes in CitizenPlane's stock.
-No specific instruction is needed for this request.

 ### Retrieve a list of flights

 Given the limited available data to be requested, here are some guidelines to get proper responses according to the following query parameters:

 - `origin` & `destination`

 Please make sure to requests only flights with the following origin & destination airports :

 airport name | iata code | country
 ------------ | --------- | -------